ajosedev/knowledge/notes/20210927141042-module-federation.md

 Be careful of vendor lock in here.
 Although this technology is still quickly developing, it's mostly tied to [[webpack]] and it's derivatives. [[vite]] does have support, but from my understanding it works slightly differently. [[20220628012715-import-maps]]

+Note that if you have a model where an import map is populated at run-time, large risks open up.
+Effectively, integration is now done at run-time, not build-time.
+If something goes wrong, the effects could be catastrophic.
+Additionally, a library/component owner now has ownership of deploys, without ownership of consumption.
+A small innocuous update to a library could potentially break everything.
+	Note this is only the case if the [[20220628012715-import-maps]] is fetched at runtime, as opposed to build time.
+It may also only exist if there's *one* import map, rather than separate import maps owned by page owners or some other line.

 Single-spa was a framework(?) or library(?) in this space.
 Module federation is mostly an alternative to using single-spa, but can be used in conjunction. https://single-spa.js.org/docs/recommended-setup/#overview